gitusergb/Social-Media-API-/README.md

 ## Overview
 - This project involves the development of a Social Media API using NodeJS.
 - The focus is on demonstrating proficiency in Data Structures and Algorithms (DSA), Object-Oriented Programming (OOP) concepts, ExpressJS, and GraphQL.
-- The API simulates basic functionalities of a social media platform, including user registration, posting content, and following other users.
+- The API will simulate basic functionalities of a social media platform, such as user registration, posting comment, and like other users comment ,Integrate a GraphQL endpoint for querying user profiles ,posts.
+Demonstrated design and executed complex queries using GraphQL.

 ### Prerequisites